avidflyer17/audit-server/README.md

 ## 📂 Managing reports

-Run the lightweight Node server and use the web interface to create or remove audits:
+Run the lightweight Node server and use the web interface to browse existing audits:

 ```bash
 node server.js
 ```

-The dashboard exposes buttons to generate a fresh report or delete the currently selected one.
-Each action updates `archives/index.json` automatically.
+The dashboard lists reports from `archives/index.json` for easy review.

 ## 🌐 Serving the reports